Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Razor Markup refers to the syntax used in Razor view templates in ASP.NET web applications to combine server-side code with HTML markup.
 Razor Markup allows developers to embed C# code directly within HTML, making generating dynamic and data-driven content for web pages easier.
 The Razor Markup syntax is designed to be concise, readable, and intuitive, enabling seamless integration of code and markup.

 The Controller in ASP.NET Core MVC invokes the View by passing the data to render.
-The Views must have the ability to process the data and generate a response.
+The Views must be able to process the data and generate a response.
 This is done using the Razor markup, which allows us to use C# code in an HTML file.
-The Razor View Engine process these markups to generate the HTML.
+The Razor View Engine processes these markups to generate the HTML.

 Example to Understand Razor Syntax in ASP.NET Core MVC:

 First, create a new ASP.NET Core Web Application using the Model-View-Controller Project template with the name RazorSyntaxDemo.
-Then create a class file with the name Product.cs within the Models folder and then copy and paste the following code.
+Then, create a class file with the name Product.cs within the Models folder and copy and paste the following code.

 namespace RazorSyntaxDemo.Models { public class Product { public long ProductID { get; set; } public string?
 Name { get; set; } = null!; public string Category { get; set; } = null!; public string Description { get; set; } = null!; public decimal Price { get; set; } } }